 smoking or losing weight.
 Here are a few ways to wean yourself off the bottle for good.

-1. Tap that Tap
+1. Tap That Tap

 Many people consider bottled water to be a healthier alternative to tap water, but that's actually a myth.
 Drinking tap water is completely safe.
 In fact, several popular brands are actually just purified tap water.
 To get the bottled water taste without the bottled water waste, invest in a cheap water filter.
 You can get a filtered water pitcher or one that fits on your tap for under $30.
-And you won't be paying extra for something you had all along.
+Bonus—you won't be paying extra for something you had all along.

 2. Get It to Go

-Yes, bottled water is very convenient and lets face it, you don't want to haul a
+Yes, bottled water is very convenient, and let's face it, you don't want to haul a

 water filter pitcher around while driving in downtown traffic or riding your